ximenaromi/Natural-Language-Processing-using-Disneyland-Reviews/ReadMe.md

+## NLP Techniques on Disneyland Reviews
-## In this project, we used a Kaggle dataset to run Natural Language Processing Techniques.
+### In this project, we used a Kaggle dataset to run Natural Language Processing Techniques.
 You can check the dashboard, the jupyter notebook and an executive summary.
 Enjoy!
 ##